deeppavlov/DeepPavlov/deeppavlov/skills/go_bot/README.md

 #### Your data
 If your model uses DSTC2 and relies on `dstc2_datasetreader` [`DatasetReader`](../../core/data/dataset_reader.py), all needed files, if not present in the `dataset_reader.data_path` directory, will be downloaded from internet.

-If your model needs be trained on different data, you have several ways of achieving that (sorted by increase in the amount of code):
+If your model needs to be trained on different data, you have several ways of achieving that (sorted by increase in the amount of code):

 1. Use `"dialog_dataset"` in dataset config section and `"dstc2_datasetreader"` in dataset reader config section (**the simplest, but not the best way**):
     * set `dataset.data_path` to your data directory;